devmichalek/TerminalTeams/README.md

 - Unit tests,
 - Integration tests,
 - Manual tests - using up to four VMs running together in a virtual network.

+### Future extensions and support
+- support for other character encodings

 ### Todo
 - [[fallthrough]]